Changissnz/selfinterest/README.md

 on the television and watch the daily firestorm on there.
 It's about the only thing I look forward to anymore.
-Every time I turn on the television, it's always about somebody getting raped, crying, old men talking to teenage girls, really beefy Macedonians shooting M-16's in an apocalyptic world, the next British billionaire with his Saudi wife making so much money and being so happy in Silicon Valley (this region is terrific for technology), that kind of stuff.
+Every time I turn on the television, it's always about somebody getting raped, crying, old men talking to teenage girls, really beefy Macedonians shooting M-16's in an apocalyptic world, another British billionaire with his Saudi wife making so much money and being so happy in Silicon Valley (this region is terrific for technology), that kind of stuff.
 What a blast, really, and a joy.
 It's a messy world.
 If my country does not want me working in their services, that's fine.
 The jobs can go to Mexicans.
 I can waste my life away watching television and talking to the friends I have